steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 You will see no output because the program gets into an infinite loop.
 To finish the program type ``Ctrl+C`` in your terminal.
-To verify that the running program endend, verify that a ``^C`` sign appears in your terminal.
+To verify that the running program ended, verify that a ``^C`` sign appears in your terminal.
 The program enters a loop because we receive no packets at all and the decoder will never be full rank.

-Using other tracing features
+Using Other Tracing Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 So far we have seen only the decoder state in terms of rank and symbol